-In 2013 we will be exploring Sangharakshita's System of Practice.
-This is a topic very much alive and evolving within the global Triratna Buddhist Community and represents a simple but powerful framework for the whole Buddhist path.
+In 2014 we will be exploring the Buddha's Noble Eightfold Path.
 The theme will be reflected most noticeably in the weeks when we discuss the Dharma, though we also plan to tie our meditation and puja nights in to the current focus of the year's theme.Call or email if you have any questions.
 Suggested Donation is $10, though all are welcome regardless of ability to pay.

 Drop-in meditation practice, suitable for those who are already familiar with the Mindfulness of Breathing and Metta Bhavana meditations.Donations welcome.